Arithmetic positivity on toric varieties: Toric metrized -divisors

 Let $K$ be a field and set $\T=\Spec(K[M])\simeq \G_{m}^{n}$ for the split torus over $K$ corresponding to $N$.
 Let $\Sigma $ be a complete (rational) fan on $N_{\R}$ and $X_{\Sigma }$ the proper toric variety over $K$ defined by $\Sigma $.
 We write $X=X_{\Sigma}$ for short.
 This is a normal variety of dimension $n$ with an open dense immersion $\T\hookrightarrow X$ and an action of $\T$ on $X$ that extends the action of $\T$ on itself by translations.

 The toric variety $X$ has a distinguished point $x_{0}$ in its principal open subset $X_{0}$, corresponding to the unit of the torus $\T$.
 A {toric line bundle} is a line bundle $L$ on~$X$ together with the choice of a nonzero point $z_{0}\in L_{x_{0}}$ \cite[Definition 3.3.4]{BurgosPhilipponSombra:agtvmmh}.
 A {toric section} of $L$ is a section $s$ that is regular and nowhere vanishing on the principal open subset $X_{0}$, and such that $s(x_{0})=z_{0}$.
+There is a bijection between toric divisors and isomorphism classes of toric line bundles with a toric section.
 If $(L,s)$ is a toric line bundle with a toric section, then $\div(s)$ is a toric divisor \cite[Theorem 3.3.7]{BurgosPhilipponSombra:agtvmmh}.
-Conversely, given a toric divisor $D$ on $X$, the line bundle $\cO(D)$ is a subsheaf of $\cK_{X}$ and the rational function $1\in K(X)$ provides a distinguished rational section $s_{D}$ of $\cO(D)$ such that $\div(s_{D})=D$.
+Conversely, given a toric divisor $D$ on $X$, the line bundle $\cO(D)$ is a subsheaf of $\cK_{X}$ and the rational function $1\in {\rm K}(X)$ provides a distinguished rational section $s_{D}$ of $\cO(D)$ such that $\div(s_{D})=D$.
 This section does not vanish on $X_{0}$ and so $(\cO(D),s_{D}(x_{0}))$ is a toric line bundle.
 The correspondence $D\mapsto ((\cO(D),s_{D}(x_{0})),s_{D})$ is the inverse of the correspondence defined by $(L,s)\mapsto \div(s)$.
 Thus, the languages of toric line bundles with toric sections and that of toric divisors are equivalent.
 In the sequel, we will mostly use the latter and, more generally, that of $\R$-divisors.
 We denote by $\Car_{\T}(X)$ the group of toric divisors on the toric variety $X$.

 \begin{defn} An \emph{$\R$-virtual support function} on $\Sigma$ is a function $\Psi$ on $N_{\R}$ such that, for each cone $\sigma\in \Sigma$, there exists $m_{\sigma}\in M_{\R}$ such that $\Psi(u)= \langle m_{\sigma},u\rangle$ for all $u\in \sigma$.
 A set of functionals $\{m_{\sigma}\}_{\sigma\in \Sigma}$ as above is called a set of \emph{defining vectors} of~$\Psi$.
 If we can choose $m_{\sigma}\in M$ for all $\sigma$, then $\Psi$ is called a \emph{virtual support function} on $\Sigma$.
 We respectively denote by $\VSF(\Sigma)$ and by $\VSF(\Sigma)_{\R}$ the spaces of {virtual support functions} and of $\R$-virtual support functions.